MesfinD/hpc-bash/_episodes/12-scheduler.md

 > Note that you can only delete your own jobs.
 >
 > Try submitting multiple jobs and then cancelling them all with
-> `scancel -u yourUsername`.
+> `qdel -u yourUsername`.
 {: .challenge}

 ## Other types of jobs

 Up to this point, we've focused on running jobs in batch mode.
-SLURM also provides the ability to run tasks as a one-off or start an interactive session.
+TORQUE also provides the ability to run tasks as a one-off or start an interactive session.

 There are very frequently tasks that need to be done semi-interactively.
 Creating an entire job script might be overkill, but the amount of resources required is too much for a login node to handle.
 A good example of this might be building a genome index for alignment with a tool like [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml).
-Fortunately, we can run these types of tasks as a one-off with `srun`.
+Fortunately, we can run these types of tasks as a one-off with `qrun`.

-`srun` runs a single command on the cluster and then exits.
+`qrun` runs a single command on the cluster and then exits.
-Let's demonstrate this by running the `hostname` command with `srun`.
+Let's demonstrate this by running the `hostname` command with `qrun`.
-(We can cancel an `srun` job with `Ctrl-c`.)
+(We can cancel an `qrun` job with `Ctrl-c`.)

 ```
-srun hostname
+qrun hostname
 ```
 {: .bash}
 ```
-gra752
+Nodo5
 ```
 {: .output}

-`srun` accepts all of the same options as `sbatch`.
+`qrun` accepts all of the same options as `qsub`.
 However, instead of specifying these in a script, these options are specified on the command-line when starting a job.
 To submit a job that uses 2 cpus for instance, we could use the following command
-(note that SLURM's environment variables like `SLURM_CPUS_PER_TASK` are only available to batch jobs run with `sbatch`):
+(note that Torque's environment variables like `TORQUE_CPUS_PER_TASK` are only available to batch jobs run with `qsub`):

 ```
-srun -c 2 echo "This job will use 2 cpus."
+qrun -c 2 echo "This job will use 2 cpus."
 ```
 {: .bash}
 ```